sm2774us/SM_Interview_Prep_2024/BARCLAYS/README.md

   H[6] = 7    H[7] = 4    H[8] = 8
 ```

 the function should return 7.
-The figure shows one possible arrangement
-of seven blocks.
+The figure shows one possible arrangement of seven blocks.

-Assume that
+Assume that:
-N is an integer within the range \[1..100,000\]; each element of array H
+- N is an integer within the range \[1..100,000\];
-is an integer within the range \[1..1,000,000,000\].
+- each element of array H is an integer within the range \[1..1,000,000,000\].

-Complexity
+Complexity:
-expected worst-case time complexity is O(N); expected worst-case space
+- expected worst-case time complexity is O(N);
-complexity is O(N), beyond input storage (not counting the storage
-required for input arguments).
+- expected worst-case space complexity is O(N), beyond input storage (not counting the storage required for input arguments).

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back to up-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>